 - Are there large quantities of flammable materials (>4 liters) used in a process or experiment?

-- Are there water reactive or pyrophoric materials used in the open air, (e.g., in a fume hood instead of a glove box)?
+- Are there water reactive or pyrophoric materials used in the proper glove box and not in a (open air) fume hood?

 - Are there open flames or hot processes along with a significant amount of flammables?

 - How are hazardous chemicals used and what engineering controls are available, (e.g., a fume hood or glove box)?

 - Is there a significant risk of spill, splash or splatter for the tasks being done?